vindarel/lisp-journey/content/pythonVSlisp.md

 that the libraries play this game (I saw a deprecation feature staying for 12 years).

-I believe Lisp's simpler, non-rotting syntax plays a good role on stability.
+Lisp's simpler, non-rotting syntax plays a good role on stability.
 Caution: that doesn't mean the implementations don't evolve, quite the contrary.

-In his appreciated article [A Road to Common Lisp](http://stevelosh.com/blog/2018/08/a-road-to-common-lisp/), [Steve Losh](https://github.com/sjl) writes:
+In his appreciated article [A Road to Common Lisp](http://stevelosh.com/blog/2018/08/a-road-to-common-lisp/), the author writes:

 > as you learn Common Lisp and look for libraries, try to suppress the voice in the back of your head that says “This project was last updated six years ago?
 That’s probably abandoned and broken.”
 The stability of Common Lisp means that sometimes libraries can just be done, not abandoned, so don’t dismiss them out of hand.